Disabled American Veterans: Homeless Veterans Initiative

-The Disabled American Veterans Homeless Veterans Initiative is supported by the DAV's Charitable Service Trust and the Columbia Trust, This initiative promotes the development of supportive housing and necessary services to assist homeless veterans become productive, self-sufficient members of society.
+DAV’s Homeless Veterans Initiative promotes the development of supportive housing and critical services for homeless veterans of supportive housing and necessary services to assist become productive, self-sufficient members of society.
 The DAV works with Federal, state, county, and city governments to develop programs to assist homeless veterans.
 It also coordinates with the VA to get health care, substance abuse treatment, mental health services to put homeless veterans in transition to productive members of their community.

-DAV Disaster relief grants
+Veterans Emergency Assistance

-DAV Disaster relief grants may be issued for the purpose of providing: food, clothing, and temporary shelter or to obtain relief from injury, illness, or personal loss resulting from natural/national disasters that are not covered by insurance or other disaster relief agencies.
+The DAV Veterans Emergency Assistance may be issued for the purpose of providing: food, clothing, and temporary shelter or to obtain relief from injury, illness, or personal loss resulting from natural/national disasters that are not covered by insurance or other disaster relief agencies.
 Since the DAV disaster relief grants program inception in 1968, $8.7 million has been disbursed to veterans that suffered losses during natural disasters.